 * Fed seen announcing plans to trim bond holdings

 * Strong euro driving a rift between ECB policymakers -sources

 By Lisa Twaronite

-TOKYO, Sept 20 (Reuters) - The dollar edged up against a basket of currencies on Wednesday as investors awaited the outcome of the Federal Reserve’s meeting at which it was expected to announce plans to trim its $4.2 trillion in bond holdings.
+TOKYO, Sept 20 (Reuters) - The dollar was on tenterhooks, trading sideways against major rivals on Wednesday as investors awaited the outcome of the Federal Reserve’s meeting at which it was expected to announce plans to trim its $4.2 trillion in bond holdings.

-The dollar index, which tracks the greenback against a basket of six major rivals, added 0.1 percent to 91.855, holding well above its more than 2-1/2 year low of 91.011 plumbed on Sept.
+The dollar index, which tracks the greenback against a basket of six major rivals, edged down 0.1 percent to 91.739 , though it remained well above its more than 2-1/2 year low of 91.011 plumbed on Sept.
 8.

 Analysts expect U.S. central bank policymakers to say at the end of their two-day meeting later on Wednesday that they will reduce monthly bond purchases starting in October, and also leave the door open for an interest rate hike at their Dec.
 12-13 meeting.

-The U.S. currency was steady on the day against its Japanese counterpart at 111.56 yen, moving back toward an eight-week peak of 111.88 yen scaled overnight.
+The U.S. currency inched 0.1 percent lower against its Japanese counterpart to 111.45 yen, but remained within sight of an eight-week peak of 111.88 yen scaled overnight.

-Currency markets had a muted reaction to U.S. President Donald Trump’s speech to the U.N.
+Currency markets had a muted reaction to Trump’s speech to the U.N.
 General Assembly on Tuesday, in which he said the United States will be forced to “totally destroy” North Korea unless Pyongyang backs down from its nuclear challenge.

 “The market doesn’t seem to have any strong risk-off sentiment, even after Trump’s comments,” said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo.